RVNielsen/MyPortfolio/cpp/hangman/example2.md

 Player 1, write a word with at least 3 letters: chiCken89 (and) waf_flEs

 ```
+(there are normally about 50 blank lines here when running in the command line so that player 2 does not see the word, but they were removed for readability)
 the number of letters is represented by underscores and spaces are automatically filled in
 ```
 _ _ _ _ _ _ _   _ _ _   _ _ _ _ _ _ _